USTech Small

 • Outsourcing.

-• Statement-of-Work project provisioning performed against agreed milestones, as stipulated in a contract.
+• Statement of Work project provisioning performed against agreed milestones, as stipulated in a contract.

 • Micro-Task fulfilment by gig workers, normally via an online task portal.